-Ashley Cooper is an aspiring psychiatrist, who strives to work dually as a psychiatrist and musical theater practitioner (lyricist, librettist, bookwriter, and actor).
+Ashley Cooper strives to work dually as a mental health researcher and musical theater practitioner (lyricist, librettist, bookwriter, and actor).
 She is the recipient of the Musicians United for Social Equity (MUSE) Linda Twine Scholarship (2022), a member of the MUSE One-on-One Mentorship Program (2022 – 2023) (mentor: Winston Roye), and of the Maestra Music Mentorship Program (2022 – 2023) (mentor: Tia DeShazor).
 For her innovative musical theater work rooted in mental health equity, Ashley was also awarded the Boris Lawrence Henson Mental Health Scholarship (2023), by award-winning actor Taraji P. Henson.

-Ashley is currently a student at Harvard Medical School pursuing a Master of Science in Media, Medicine, and Health, with a focus field in theater.
+Ashley graduated in 2023 from Harvard Medical School’s Master of Science in Media, Medicine, and Health, with a focus field in theater.
 She recently graduated from Harvard College in 2021 with Highest Honors in Neuroscience and Anthropology.
 She holds an MPhil in Health, Medicine, and Society from the University of Cambridge, where she served as the Lionel de Jersey Harvard Fellow as a recipient of the Harvard-Cambridge Scholarship.

 As an artist, Ashley seeks to create works that lie at the nexus between mental health and theatrical expression, galvanizing increased awareness of racial gradients in mental healthcare and fostering elevated mental health equity for Black individuals.
 As a writer, she strives to utilize playwriting to explore the intersections of race, culture, and mental health across the Black Diaspora.